Lisa Marshall never expected to become her husband’s caregiver in midlife. The couple had lucrative jobs and were excited to retire early.

 Hiring a professional caregiver cost an average of $25 an hour with a three-hour minimum, so that meant $75 just to step out the door every time Lisa Marshall needed to leave the house and couldn’t find a family member of friend to be with her husband.

-“It’s a huge problem,” she said.
+“It’s a huge problem,” she says.
 “There’s Medicaid, but the nuances are extremely difficult to understand and you truly need an attorney or someone who’s going to advocate for you.”

-She also recommended getting an elder care attorney to prepare health care directives, power of attorney and other legal matters.
+She also recommends getting an elder care attorney to prepare health care directives, power of attorney and other legal matters.